-Today marks the day of the launch of our book called Games User Research in the UK (see the customer action shot above).
-We filled this book with information about Game UX and Games User Research.
+Games User Research is filled with information about Game UX and Games User Research.
 Let’s walk you through some core ideas and concepts of user experience (UX) here.

 What is Game UX?